neutralinojs/neutralinojs.github.io/docs/README.md

 ### Develop cross-platform apps with native functions and run in browsers.

-NeutralinoJs gives you portalble development environment for browser based cross platform app development.
-Neutralino apps has native functionalities and also will be executed in user's browser ulike electron and nwjs.
+NeutralinoJs is a portable and lightweight framework.
+It lets you develop apps with native functions that can run inside web browsers.

-In electron and nwjs you have to install NodeJs, hundreds of dependance libraries and also the bundled app size is large even we write `hello world` due to embedded chromium and Node runtime.
-Neutralino is lightweight solution for this issue.
+In electron and NWjs you have to install NodeJs and hundreds of dependency libraries.
+Embedded Chromium and Node creates large overhead and makes even simple apps like “hello world” considerable in size.
+Neutralino offers a solution for this issue.

 ### Features of Neutralino apps